student-hub/flutter-workshop/README.md

 # ACS UPB Mobile - Flutter workshop

 This workshop is meant to help you get started with Flutter and contributing to the **ACS UPB Mobile** app.
 We will be using the app as reference throughout the workshop, so please make sure you follow the steps described [here](https://github.com/acs-upb-mobile/acs-upb-mobile/blob/master/README.md#building-from-source-with-android-studio) to build and run it.
-The estimated time for completing the workshop is roughly 3h.
+The estimated time for completing the workshop is roughly 4h, but it can take longer if you follow the additional resource links.
+If you feel the time estimates are inaccurate or want to fill in the missing estimates, feel free to open a PR on this repo directly to fix them.

 - [Start contributing](#start-contributing)
 - [Get started with Flutter](#get-started-with-flutter)